AMULETAnalytics/UCLAIntroDataScience/README.md

 supplemental learning resources, eBooks, and other handouts.
 Additional content may be added throughout the course.
 Past students are always welcome!

-SPECIAL OFFER!
-My book publisher has offered to sell the textbook for our class with a special 25% off student discount.
-Just click [HERE](https://technicspub.com/machine-learning-and-data-science/) and use coupon code "Gutierrez2019"

 ## Course Content

 Course materials are categorized in the following folders: